-This course will provide students with the knowledge and skills to address these questions and more, through a series of lectures and tutorials that begin with China under Mao, before exploring the major features of the reform period, from gradualism, experimentalism and fiscal decentralisation, to banking, finance and industrial sector reforms to unbalanced export-led growth.
-The course will then focus on the key challenges facing China today, including demographic change and an ageing population, income inequality (urban-rural, regional and poverty), pollution and the need for low-carbon green growth and maintaining positive external economic relations (with a focus on Australia and Africa.
+This course will provide students with the knowledge and skills to address these questions and more, through a series of lectures and tutorials that begin with China under Mao, before exploring the major features of the reform period, from gradualism, experimentalism and fiscal decentralisation, to industrial sector reforms and unbalanced export-led growth.
+The course will then focus on the key challenges facing China today, including demographic change and an ageing population, income inequality, pollution and the need for low-carbon green growth and the Australia-China economic relationship.

-The final two weeks of the course will be devoted to student-led Panel Discussions to enable a deep exploration of some of the major themes presented throughout the course: themes that continue to be hotly debated both within and outside of China and which make the Chinese economy such a fascinating topic of study.
+Student-led Panel Discussions based on recent books will be held in Weeks 6 and 12, and will enable a deep exploration of some of the major themes presented throughout the course: themes that continue to be hotly debated both within and outside of China and which make the Chinese economy such a fascinating topic of study.